KuzinAndrey/kavsshvpn/README.md

 ## TODO

 - [x] - option for retry reconnect after any fail
-- [ ] - option for additional subnets routes in lAN
+- [x] - option for additional subnets routes in LAN
-- [ ] - make connection as default route all traffic into LAN
+- [x] - make connection as default route all traffic into LAN
 - [ ] - hide private key password in 'ps aux'

 ## Useful links